 - Payment isn’t instantly sent to your PayPal account like it is on eBay.
 You have to wait until Amazon pays out.
 I think the intervals may have been every couple of weeks, but I can’t remember exactly.

 - Amazon buyers are generally looking for new items.
 This knocks out a large part of my inventory.
-While I do have some new items, there is so many restrictions that I couldn’t list most of them.
+While I do have some new items, there are so many restrictions that I couldn’t list most of them.

 Why It Failed

 The single thing that deterred me the most from selling on Amazon were all the restrictions.
-I was simply unable to find items I was allowed to sell, and I lacked the time and patience to beg my way into categories.
+I was unable to find items I was allowed to sell, and I lacked the time and patience to beg my way into categories.

-I had one experience with direct sales and it will be my last.
+I had one experience with direct sales, and it will be my last.
 Misguidedly, I signed up for Mary Kay back when I was about 23-24 years old.
 I paid about $100 to buy a product kit after attending one of their free facials with my sister.
 It failed horribly.
 I blame my young age and naivety.